sablier-labs/docs/docs/solana/client-integration/02-merkle-instant.md

 :::note

-The examples in this guide use Devnet.
-Make sure your wallet has enough SOL for testing.
+Make sure your wallet has enough SOL and SPL tokens on Devnet (used by the examples in this guide).

 :::

 ## Dependencies

-### Download Types
+### Download the Merkle Instant IDL & Types

 First, download the IDL and the TypeScript types for the Lockup program from the GitHub release.
 For this example, we will place the types under the `target` directory.